thehuntedpie/vs-mods-for-noobs/mods/03-emoji-cards/README.md

 4. Adding Names/Labels to items
 5. Creating multiple dynamic variations of an item

+### Tips & Tricks

-Note: Resources are namespaced according to the name of the directory in assets
+- Resources are namespaced according to the name of the directory in assets

 ## Credits & References